 7.5 Unless otherwise stated in the Notice of Race, it is not mandatory that a training course for compliance with SR 6.01 is "ISAF/World Sailing Approved" however this status is encouraged wherever possible.

 Part A Framework

 A1 Class Size The maximum recommended class size is 20.
 When smaller work groups are established, this will allow for about four in each group.
-A suggested minimum number for the class would be ten.
-Otherwise it is difficult to promote discussion in smaller work groups.

 A2 Instructors should have: